Vaping: Frequently asked questions

 3. Is vaping safe?

-The safety of vaping is a topic of ongoing research and debate.
-While vaping is generally considered to be less harmful than smoking traditional cigarettes, it is not completely risk-free.
+The safety of vaping remains a subject of ongoing research and debate.
+While vaping is widely regarded as less harmful than smoking traditional cigarettes, it is not risk-free.

 It's important for individuals to make informed decisions, and those who do not smoke or use tobacco products are generally advised not to start vaping.
 If someone is considering using vaping as a smoking cessation tool, it's recommended to consult with healthcare professionals to explore the potential benefits and risks based on individual health conditions.